directus-labs/guest-authoring/directus-az/index.md

 ---

 ## Introduction
-In the rapidly evolving landscape of web development, the need for robust and flexible content management systems is more pronounced than ever.
-Directus, an open-source headless CMS, stands out as a powerful solution allowing developers to create and manage databases with ease.

 This guide outlines the steps to deploy Directus on Azure using Docker, with a focus on utilizing PostgreSQL as the database, providing a scalable and efficient solution for your content management needs.

 ## Before You Start

 Before deploying Directus on Azure, make sure you have the following prerequisites:

 - **Azure Account:** Obtain an active Azure account or [sign up](https://go.microsoft.com) for a free one on the Azure portal.
 Also, understand basic navigation in the Azure Portal for efficient resource management.